raphaeljolivet/java2typescript/README.md

-# Java to Typescript
+## Purpose

-The aim of this project is to provide a bridge between a **Java** REST service definition and a **Typescript** client.
+**Java2Typescript** provides a bridge between a **Java** REST service definition and a **Typescript** client.

-It enables to expose the full DTO model structure and REST service API as a clean typescript definition file, thus enabling strong type checking on the model of your application.
+It enables to expose the full DTO model and REST services API as a clean typescript definition file, thus enabling strong type checking on the model of your application.

 This project is composed of 3 modules :
 * **java2typescript-jackson**: A [Jackson](http://jackson.codehaus.org/) module that generate **typescript** definition files for Java classes, using a Jackson ObjectMapper.